If you as a truck driver were attacked, would you have the self defense products and techniques at your disposal to successfully escape the encounter?

 It must be noted that you may require some training to find disabling pressure points, one of which is shown in the video embedded below.

-The following video shows how to get an attacker to release a choke hold, whether from the front or behind.
+The following video shows how to get an attacker to release a choke hold.

 And this last embedded video shows how to apply a "wrist lock."

 Many professional drivers carry cell phones with them so that they may call for help in emergency situations.

 Depending on many factors, help may be unlikely to arrive for at least several minutes following such a call.